 Personnel costs are a much larger line item on a company’s balance sheet than real estate occupancy costs.
 I expect more companies to consider higher-priced buildings with additional amenities in live-work-play areas.
 By doing so, for many companies, the avoided costs of losing valuable employees and training new hires outweigh the additional occupancy costs.
 It could be its own bullet point, but employee happiness is critical for productivity.

 Increased Parking “Squeeze”

 Companies are designing more efficient workspaces and becoming denser, almost across the board.
-This is problematic for older buildings that were built to accommodate three parking spaces across 1,000 square feet in suburban markets and one space across 1,000 square feet in the Central Business District.
+This is problematic for older buildings built to accommodate three parking spaces across 1,000 square feet in suburban markets and one space across 1,000 square feet in the Central Business District.

 Companies are putting more people in less square footage by utilizing building amenity areas or creating larger “shared areas” within their spaces and attempting to offset higher rents.
 Securing additional parking spaces nearby is an obvious solution, but oftentimes, easier said than done.
-Some companies are offering incentives for their employees to ride DART or are relocating to a space that is in walkable proximity to a majority of their employees as a solution.
+Some companies are offering incentives for their employees to ride DART or are relocating to a space that is in walkable proximity to most of their employees as a solution.
 It is also important to evaluate the maximum number of employees on-site on any given day versus the total number of employees.

 Some Things Never Change

 Not to contradict my “millennial schpeel” above, but I expect some companies will revert to more traditional working methods after making drastic changes over the past few years.
 Many companies that hopped on the “open office layout” trend a few years ago will realize that it does not work well for their specific business.

 In the legal industry, the egalitarian layout of equally sized offices for associates and partners alike will likely change for many firms after switching within the past few years.
 (Side note: I still expect increased collaboration areas — such as open break rooms — even from companies that revert to a less open layout with more private offices.)